tldr-pages/tldr/pages/common/tslint.md

 `tslint --fix`

-- Lint with config in project root:
+- Lint with the config file in the project root:

 `tslint --project {{path/to/project_root}}`